sunmockyang/animate-scroll-js/README.md

 - If the user manually scrolls during the scroll animation, the animation will cancel and the onFinish function will run
 - Only the element argument is mandatory.
 Rest are optional with default values.
 - This was created after I couldn't find anywhere online a library that can scroll smoothly without jQuery
+- Currently if smooth-scrolling is enabled, it will interfere with the scroll animations.
+Disable smooth-scrolling while the animation is playing